giga-sec/gigaSec-Tech-Notes/3. Notes/Intro to Lan.md

 Switch allows multiple connections of local networks and transmit those data to a correct location.
-Router is a device that is responsible for handling communication of networks, [[Networks and Networking in computers defined]]
+Router is a device that is responsible for handling communication of networks, [[What is Networking]]

 [[Routers and Switch]]